-This topic describes how to track data changes from a DRDS instance by using Data Transmission Service (DTS).
+This topic describes how to create a change tracking task to track data changes from a DRDS instance by using Data Transmission Service (DTS).

 |Limits on the source database||